 - Utilising deductions to reduce tax burden

-- Ensuring an balanced/diversified portfolio
+- Ensuring a balanced/diversified portfolio

 - Planning for retirement

-This is an option for those people looking to increase their loan amount by drawing on existing equity in the property.
+This is an option for people looking to increase their loan amount by drawing on existing equity in the property.
 This type of feature is often utilised by people looking to fund a renovation or buy another property.

 Negative gearing refers to the loss associated with property ownership relative to the income earned.
-For example if the interest expense on your investment property is higher than the income produced in rent, your property would be considered negatively geared.
+For example, if the interest expense on your investment property is higher than the income produced in rent, your property would be considered negatively geared.